ASKurz/blogdown/content/workshop/_index.md

 ---
 author: A. Solomon Kurz
 title: Workshops
 description: This is a list of my past and upcoming workshops.
-It's sparse now, but I expect it to fill out in the near future.
 layout: list
 show_author_byline: true
 show_button_links: true